Fashion as the New Human Representation ✦

 Now, let us consider another path.
 In Islam and Judaism, human representation was restricted, often prohibited, for fear of idolatry.
 Dan Gibson and other researchers even suggest that Islam may have begun not in Mecca but in Petra, a city carved from stone, filled with statues, images, and gods.
 Tradition tells us that Muslims destroyed 360 idols there—a symbolic end to representation.

 Armed with Petra’s technological heritage—its mastery of water systems, stone, and architecture—Islam rose swiftly as a military and political force.
-Yet, while it conquered empires, it suppressed sculpture and painting.
+Nevertheless, while it conquered empires, it suppressed sculpture and painting.
 Soon, Muslims had to rely on the knowledge of Persians and Byzantines for governance and trade.
 Their superiority declined, not for lack of courage or faith, but for lack of representation.

 The same restriction, applied over centuries, meant that while Europe painted, sculpted, and later industrialized, much of the Middle East remained culturally stagnant in representation.